jw287962/twitter-clone/README.md

 ## Twitter Clone: Ongoing Project

-- Supports Infinite Comments using Array Data structure. (works like reddit comments)
+- Supports Infinite Comments/Replies using Array Data structure. (works like reddit comments)
 - I would use Nodes/Tree structure like my Knight Travails project if I wanted it to work like Twitter, I think it would work if a tweet can contain tweets as nodes, and so on, and each tweet, would also exist as a separate tweet that would be accessible without entering any node, but a tweet, will have nodes to represent the connection between them as a reply.
 This way, you can access a reply as a regular tweet just like twitter.

+- supports only IMAGE medias for now (Hosted on Firebase)
+- Authentication is done through Firebase (google sign-in);

+## NAV

+- Only supports Home and Profile

 ## REFACTOR